aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

   for d, r in zip(*days_and_results):
     lt.learned(result=r, when=d)

-Now let's ask the learning tracker for it's schedule up to the 30th days after the training began:
+Now let's ask the learning tracker for its schedule up to the 30th days after the training began:

 .. code-block:: python